This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Chicagoland Gnostic Academy:

 Sadly the exoteric religion of Islam has degenerated.
 Just as Christianity and Buddhism has degenerated.
 Here we’re speaking about the esoteric truths of the Muslim tradition, specifically regarding the teachings of jihad or “striving.”
 Genuine jihad is about killing one’s own infidels in the mind.
 To kill an infidel is to kill one’s anger pride, vanity, lust, laziness, etc., for as the Prophet taught, “The strongest among you is he who controls his anger.”
 He never said to take out one’s anger on another person!
 Lastly, a group of his Companions were returning from a battle with the Prophet who were defending themselves against a group of Arabs that sought to kill them and destroy their group.
 Prophet Muhammad explained, “We leave the lesser holy war to go to the greater holy war.”
 “And what, O Prophet,” is the lesser and greater holy wars?” asked his Companions.
 He replied, “The lesser holy war is war against others.
 The great holy war is war against your desires.”

 So here were not teaching the public doctrine given to many Muslims, about physically defending one’s faith from oppression.
 We study the esoteric teachings of Islam, which are very sacred.
 We have to understand that the all religions are sacred and that Islam has its place within humanity, but sadly as an exotic tradition or faith, it has terribly degenerated, because people don’t study and they only read things literally.
-Here we are explaining, really the heart, the core, the blood of the teachings of Muhammad (peace and blessings be upon him), which is very sacred.
+Here we are explaining, really the heart, the core, the blood of the teachings of Muhammad, which is very sacred.

 Mindfulness, Awareness, and Sufi Psychology